Graylog2/documentation/pages/configuring_webif.rst

 | Safari            | OS X                 | 9               |
 +-------------------+----------------------+-----------------+

-Please take into account that you need to enable Javascript in order to use Graylog web interface.
+Please take into account that you need to enable JavaScript in order to use Graylog web interface.

 SSL Setup